leafney/alpine-nodejs/README.md

 ##### Run

-Copy all files in the `node_app` directory to the volume directory and restart the container.
+Copy all files in the `node_app` directory to the volume directory like `/home/tiger/node_app` and restart the container.

 Enjoy it!